faldor20/nottui/docs/nottui/fundimentals.md

-# Using Lwd with Nottui

-## Fundamentals of Lwd in nottui
+## Fundamentals of Lwd as it relates to nottui

-Lwd (Lightweight Document) is a reactive programming library that integrates with Nottui for creating dynamic terminal UIs.
+Lwd (Lightweight Document) is a library that lets you build values that changes over time and recompute reactively.
+Nottui is a library for building TUI(Terminal User Interface) programs that uses Lwd to make its ui react to changes.
+Notty is a library for interface with the terminal, displaying symbols, colours etc.

+When writing a ui in nottui, you are building a graph of Lwd nodes containing ui elements that each reactively update when their children change.
+Each "tick" Nottui will use Lwd to resolve the current state of the ui, updating any pieces whos dependencies have changed.
+If the new ui is different it will render it to the terminal using Notty.

-### Core Concepts
+### Core functions and tools

 #### Lwd.t and Lwd.var